-We get a lot of audio interfaces to try out with Pro Tools, from basic budget audio interfaces to those costing several thousand pounds aimed at the semi pro and professional market.
-A few days ago we were discussing amongst the team audio interfaces we would recommend if someone asked us what we used as our Pro Tools interface.
-So in many cases members of the team own these interfaces.
+We get a lot of audio interfaces to try out with Pro Tools, from basic budget audio interfaces to those costing several thousand pounds aimed at the semi-pro and professional market.
+A few days ago we were discussing amongst the team which audio interfaces we would recommend if someone asked us what we used as our Pro Tools interface.
+In many cases, members of the team own these interfaces.
 These are the 10 audio interfaces we think you should check out.
 They are in no particular order

 Universal Audio Apollo Twin

-When Universal Audio announced the Apollo it caused quite a stir offering a high quality, feature packed 19" 1u audio interface that meant it was possible to use effects whilst tracking either to monitor or print them, however for some the dream of an Apollo was out of their reach.
-With the launch of the UA Apollo Twin everything changed, offering the same core features of the 19" Apollo with a reduced I/O but still giving many more people the chance to own an Apollo.
-When we were given a sneak peak at Pro Tools Expert we knew it would be popular with Russ Hughes asking the UA team of they had 'ordered their yachts', we were not wrong the UA Apollo Twin has proved to be a hugely popular audio interface and for good reason.
-Portable, feature packed an best of all great sounding the UA Apollo Twin takes some beating.
-As testimony to this nearly all the Pro Tools Expert team own an Apollo Twin either as their primary or secondary audio interface for Pro Tools.
+When Universal Audio announced the Apollo it caused quite a stir offering a high quality, feature packed 19" 1U audio interface which meant it was possible to use effects while tracking either to monitor the effects or print them. however, for some, the dream of an Apollo was out of reach.
+With the launch of the UA Apollo Twin everything changed, offering the same core features of the 19" Apollo with a reduced I/O but giving more people the chance to own an Apollo.
+When we were given a sneak peak at Pro Tools Expert, we knew it would be popular with Russ Hughes asking the UA team if they had 'ordered their yachts.'
+We were not wrong.
+The UA Apollo Twin has proved to be a hugely popular audio interface and for a good reason.
+Portable, feature-packed and best of all great sounding.
+The UA Apollo Twin takes some beating.
+As testimony to this nearly, all the Pro Tools Expert team own an Apollo Twin either as their primary or secondary audio interface for Pro Tools.
 Universal Audio Apollo Twin review

 RME Fireface 802

-Pro Tool Windows specialist Alan Sallabank was clear the RME Fireface 802 should be on our list.
+Pro Tool Windows specialist Alan Sallabank was insistent that the RME Fireface 802 should be on our list.
 He said "The RME has to be in there.
-They're the quiet reliable work horses that power thousands of studios, not just with interfaces but also their converters (MADI etc).
+They're the quiet, reliable workhorses that power thousands of studios, not just with interfaces but also their converters (MADI, etc.).
 The ARC is a beautiful piece of engineering.."
 Backed up by James Ivey who described the RME Fireface 802 as "a killer interface."

 RME say "built on the legendary Fireface 800.
 60 channels of audio, high-end microphone preamps, reference class converters, a complete effects section and operation at up to 192 kHz are the base for many more features: